A talented jazz pianist and keyboardist, the two time

 Even during his busiest periods working in commercial

-everywhere from the Kennedy Center to the Concord
+music, Nick composed, recorded and performed jazz.
+Everywhere from the Kennedy Center to the Concord

 in Europe, South American and Asia.
 He co-wrote the